zmoffatt/zmoffatt.github.io/_projects/3_Constellation_Dress.md

 ---
 name: Constellation Dress
-tools: [Arduino, Wearables]
+tools: [Arduino, Art, Wearables]
 image:
 description: An ongoing wearable project for Makerfaire 2019
 ---

 # Constellation Dress

-Projects A is an awesome project!
-Just remove the direct link from the project's front matter and you will have an individual page like this for your project.
+A galaxy print dress with embedded individually programmable LED constellations.

+A Adafruit Flora controller is mounted with the battery in a 3D printed holder that clips to the inside of the back of the dress.

+Designs and pictures coming soon!